dcfwight/Portfolio-site/README.md

 Launch the index.html in a browser of your choice.

 ### To-Dos
-- Add favicon
+- Add a README for the NodeJS project
-- Make the picture responsive to size - i.e. fit into bootstrap container
-- Tidy up / complete the Featured Work items on github.

 ### Creator
 Doug Wight, dcfwight@gmail.com